 The AC system regularly gets moisture and water trapped inside.
 This condensation alone can lead to a vinegar smell, even if mold hasn’t begun to form.
 Trapped condensation often occurs because the system hasn’t been run or there’s a clog somewhere.

 A good way to tell if there’s a clog is to watch for the regular water flow that should be coming from under your car when the AC is running.
-If you don’t spot this normal dripping function, which is the system draining, the moisture might be getting trapped somewhere inside.
+If you don’t spot this dripping – it is the system draining water and is completely normal – the moisture might be getting trapped somewhere inside.

 5. Dead Organic Material

 Nobody really wants to think about animals getting into the system, but it can happen.
 Animals will venture into vehicles, especially after the car has been sitting for a while or if there are crumbs and food inside.

 If a small animal gets trapped in the car system, it can end up dying.
 It wouldn’t take long after this process for you to smell the decaying corpse, which could resemble vinegar.
 You will smell it even stronger if the animal dies near the blower.